 Subfloors must be flat within 1/8" over 6' and 3/16" over 10' and smooth, abrupt peaks and valleys must be avoided.
+Correct any issues.

 Improper substrate or flatness can result in gaps, squeaks, premature wear on surface and poor plank fitting during assembly.